mrmauricio/javascript_frogger/README.md

 # [Udacity Frontend Nanodegree Arcade Game](https://github.com/udacity/frontend-nanodegree-arcade-game)

-Releitura em Javascript do clássico "Frogger", famoso jogo de arcade dos anos 80.
+Javascript browser game based on the classic "Frogger", famous 80's arcade game.

-## Versão Online:
+## Online Version:

 <https://mrmauricio.github.io/javascript_frogger/>

-## Instruções:
+## Instructions:

-- O objetivo do jogo é chegar ao lado oposto por cinco vezes, deixando uma bandeira em cada um dos cinco espaços disponíveis;

-- O jogador pode ser movimentado utilizando:
+- The goal is to reach the opposite side five times, placing a flag in each of the five available spaces;

+- The player can be moved by pressing:
-  - Setas do teclado (up, down, left, right);
+  - Arrow Keys (up, down, left, right);
   - W, A, S, D;
-  - Setas do Numpad (8, 5, 4, 6);
+  - Numpad Arrow Keys (8, 5, 4, 6);

-- Para deixar uma bandeira em um espaço do lado oposto basta que o jogador chegue ao lugar correspondente.
-A bandeira será deixada e o jogador transportado para o espaço inicial;

-- O jogador começa com três vidas e em cada colisão com o inimigo uma é perdida, transportando o jogador ao espaço inicial;

-- Cada vez que uma bandeira é deixada há uma evolução no comportamento dos inimigos, alterando seu tipo e sua velocidade;

-- Há um contador de tempo que, após a vitória do jogador, mostra em quantos segundos foi completado o jogo;
+- The player starts with three lives.
+Each time it collide with an enemy, one life is lost and the player is moved back to the spawn point;

+- Each time a flag is placed the enemies evolve, changing its type and boosting its speed;

+- After the player's victory, a timer appear in the screen showing in how many seconds the player beat the game;